We will conduct Community Preselections in federal electorates across Australia in the lead up to the next federal election.

 a. have a history of bringing people together for the common good and a history of voluntary contribution in their electorate;

-b. have a track record as a problem solver, innovator, community builder, entrepreneur, thinker or system designer;
+b. have a track record as a community leader, problem solver, innovator, community builder, entrepreneur, thinker or system designer;

 c. are capable of representing the issues and challenges facing their electorate;